 Hell, an eye or emu's leg is nothing compared to the grotesque explosions of tentacles (with breasts and tongues if we're talking about Slaanesh) that you can get stuck with!

 Chaos Marauders, at least in their Age of Reckoning manifestation, use Chaos energies to spontaneously mutate their limbs into a variety of crablike claws and similar weapons.

-In fact, a persistent danger to Chaos champions is that their gods will "gift" them with so many of these mutations that their minds collapse.
+In fact, a persistent danger to Chaos champions is that their gods will "gift" them with so many of these mutations that their minds and bodies collapse.
 These are known as Chaos Spawn.

 The core rules have the Phantasmal Killer spell, which essentially makes you appear to your foes as though transformed into a alien monstrosity.
 If it works, they die of fright.

 Another notable one is called the Warshaper, which basically involves taking a character that can change shape in some way, and going nuts with it.
 Sprouting claws, horns, mouths and spikes at will, being able to double the length of limbs for better reach.
 Growing more limbs, all of the above at once...